petershin/liferay-learn/docs/liferay-cloud/latest/en/manage-and-optimize/team-activities.md

 **General Activities**: This section lists automated service events and manual team member activities other than build, deployment, and CI activities.
 General activities include the following categories:

+- **Backup Activities**: examples include when automated or manual backups start, and whether they succeed.
+- **Environment Activities**: examples include when the environment was created.
+- **Scaling Activities**: examples include when auto-scaling is enabled or disabled, and when the Liferay service is scaled up or downscaled.
+- **Secret Activities**: examples include when a secret variable is added, edited, viewed, or removed.
-* **Services Activities**: examples include when environment variables are updated, and when services are installed, restarted, or deleted.
+- **Services Activities**: examples include when environment variables are updated, and when services are installed, restarted, or deleted.
-* **Settings Activities**: examples include when Support Access is disabled or enabled, and when environment Secrets are added, edited, or viewed by team members.
+- **Settings Activities**: examples include when Support Access is disabled or enabled, and when environment Secrets are added, edited, or viewed by team members.
-* **Backup Activities**: examples include when automated or manual backups start, and whether they succeed.
-* **Scaling Activities**: examples include when auto-scaling is enabled or disabled, and when the Liferay service is scaled up or downscaled.
-* **Membership Activities**: examples include when environment invitations are sent, and when new members join the environment.
+- **Team Activities**: examples include when environment invitations are sent, and when new members join the environment.
+- **VPN Activities**: examples include when a VPN is created, edited, connected or disconnected.

 Both sections specify the acting team member and the time of the activity.